-IDENTIFICATION OF ISSUES FOR ALL PRECINCTS Urgent Attention Significant Attention Minimum Attention Community Perception with respect to the Project 1 Apprehensions with respect to MMRDA's intentions 2 Apprehensions about Consultants' capacity to influence the Authorities 3 Apprehensions about implementation of the suggested Action Plan 4 Consultants' role seen as that of the agents of the Developers/Builders 5 Consultants' role seen as 'Heritage Conservationists'-Anti-development Conflict between Heritage Conservation and Future Development 6 Integration of Heritage guidelines in the overall development vision 7 Market pressure especially due to TDR 8 Economic pressure for maintenance of old property and increase in taxes 9 Familial pressure with respect to property disputes 10 Threat to the existing cultural / caste / religion and social fabric Increasing density due to the current trends of development 11 Pressure on the carrying capacity of physical infrastructure 12 Existing road network planned for low density 13 Increase in vehicular traffic and on street and off street parking 14 Pressure on the carrying capacity of social infrastructure 15 Changes in the class structure
+IDENTIFICATION OF ISSUES FOR ALL PRECINCTS Urgent Attention Significant Attention Minimum Attention Community Perception with respect to the Project 1 Approhancione with respect to MMPDA's intentions Apprehensions with respect to MMRDA's intentions 2 Apprehensions about Consultants' capacity to influence the Authorities 3 Apprehensions about implementation of the suggested Action Plan 4 Consultants' role seen as that of the agents of the Developers/Builders 5 Consultants' role seen as 'Heritage Conservationists'-Anti-development Conflict between Heritage Conservation and Future Development 6 Integration of Heritage guidelines in the overall development vision 7 Market pressure especially due to TDR 8 Economic pressure for maintenance of old property and increase in taxes 9 Familial pressure with respect to property disputes 10 Threat to the existing cultural / caste / religion and social fabric Increasing density due to the current trends of development 11 Pressure on the carrying capacity of physical infrastructure 12 Existing road network planned for low density 13 Increase in vehicular traffic and on street and off street parking 14 Pressure on the carrying capacity of social infrastructure 15 Changes in the class structure

-16 Changes in the social / religion / cultural fabric 10 17 Safety and security of the vulnerable sections of the community (senior citizens, children, physically challenged etc.) Identifying and formulation of engeneration Identifying and formulation of appropriate representatives organization / group / body 10 To portion sto in the president to address surrent issues 18 To participate in the project to address current issues 19 To participate in the project to formulate future guidelines 15 20 To create awareness in the community at large , , 21 To carry forward the Action Plan Regulatory Complexities 22 Tenure A system in Gaothan exempting from taxes 00 Controlled access to Ot.
-Anthony, based on religion 23 Controlled access to St. Anthony based on religion 24 Lack of financial incentives for conserving the built heritage 24 25 Lack of incentives for Self Redevelopment ( could better the quality of life) Environment Vulnerability : 20 26 Loss of green cover 27 Loss of flora fauna 21 28 Reduction in permeable cover due to future development 29 Possibility of appropriation of open spaces 30 Air pollution due to industries (fertilizers and refineries) and through traffic of heavy vehicles.
-31 Disaster threat due to BARC, Armament store and refineries and fertilizer plants.
+16 Changes in the social / religion / cultural fabric 47 17 Safety and security of the vulnerable sections of the community (senior citizens, children, physically challenged etc.) Identifying and formulation of appropriate appropriate Identifying and formulation of appropriate representatives organization / group / body 40 The additional in the continuation of the cont 18 To participate in the project to address current issues 19 To participate in the project to formulate future guidelines 00 To asset a suppose in the assessment at large 20 To create awareness in the community at large 21 To carry forward the Action Plan Regulatory Complexities regulatory complexities 22 Tenure A system in Gaothan exempting from taxes 00 Controlled access to Ct.
+Agtheres beard on galining 23 Controlled access to St. Anthony based on religion 24 Lack of financial incentives for conserving the built heritage 25 Lack of incentives for Self Redevelopment (could better the quality of life) Environment Wells and Eliter Environment Vulnerability : 26 Loss of green cover 27 Loss of flora fauna 28 Reduction in permeable cover due to future development 29 Possibility of appropriation of open spaces 30 Air pollution due to industries (fertilizers and refineries) and through 30 traffic of heavy vehicles.
+0.1 Discrete threat due to DADO.
+Account store and of 31 Disaster threat due to BARC, Armament store and refineries and fertilizer plants.